Beware of fake lookalike websites replicating ComBank Digital!

 Commercial Bank

-As these scams were carried out by redirecting customers to malicious websites through fraudulent website advertisements posted on Google, the bank said it reduced the daily transaction limit to 100,000 as a precautionary measure.
-This reduction applied only to customers transacting via the Commercial Bank website and the ComBank Digital system, and did not affect mobile application (App) transaction limits.
+As these scams were carried out by redirecting customers to malicious websites through fraudulent web advertisements posted on Google, the bank said it reduced the daily transaction limit to 100,000 as a precautionary measure.
+This reduction applied only to customers transacting via the Commercial Bank website and the ComBank Digital system and did not affect mobile application (App) transaction limits.

 The bank also said it took steps to recover as much money as possible for customers who fell victim to these scams, informed the public, notified the Criminal Investigation Department and the Computer Emergency Response Team, and worked to remove the fake website.

-They emphasized that customers should always check the official URL when accessing the ComBank Digital system and ensure transactions are made through the mobile app.
+They emphasised that customers should always check the official URL when accessing the ComBank Digital system and ensure they make transactions through the mobile app.

 Criminal Investigation Department